Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Partial Semigroups as Relational Semigroups

-\begin{corollary} ~ \begin{enumerate} \item Let $\calS$ be a partial semigroup.
-If $\calQ$ is a quantale, then so is $\calQ^\calS$. \item Let $\calM$ be a partial monoid.
-If $\calQ$ is a unital quantale, then so is $\calQ^\calM$. \end{enumerate} \end{corollary} Again, our Isabelle theories show that these results extend to distributive or boolean quantales.
-Relational convolution now specialises to the more conventional convolution operation, slightly abusing $x=y\cdot z$ to indicate that $y\cdot z$ is defined and equal to $x$:
+Again, our Isabelle theories show that these results extend to distributive or boolean quantales.
+Relational convolution now specialises to the more conventional convolution operation.
+Using $x=y\cdot z$ to indicate that $y\cdot z$ is both defined and equal to $x$, we obtain:

-For the free semigroup $X^+$ or the free monoid $X^\ast$ over the finite set $X$, the associated relation $\lambda x,y,z.\ x=y\cdot z$ is locally finite.
+For the free semigroup $X^+$ or the free monoid $X^\ast$ over a finite set $X$, the associated relation $\lambda x,y,z.\ x=y\cdot z$ is finitely decomposable.
 As in Corollary \ref{P:locfin-lifting}, the sum in the convolution can then be taken over an arbitrary semiring $\calR$.
 In formal language theory, functions $\calR^{X^+}$ or $\calR^{X^\ast}$ are known as \emph{formal power series}~\cite{BerstelReutenauer}.
-These are to weighted automata what languages are to ordinary finite state machines.
+These are to weighted automata, what languages are to ordinary finite state machines.
 Languages, in particular, correspond to functions from $X^+$ or $X^\ast$ into the semiring of booleans.
 In this special case, convolution reduces to language product.

 Finally we present three example constructions that are needed in the sequel.